ReaQwQ/CurseForgeProxyServer/README.md

 This project is licensed under the **MIT License**.
 Feel free to fork, modify, and use it to build amazing things!

----

-*Made with ❤️ for the Minecraft Modding Community.*